 - The sidebar

 Now after you have decided upon where you want the social media icons to appear, you need to select the exact location and the order in which you want the widgets to appear.

 You can register more widgets in your theme using code and have these displayed on specific posts or pages as well instead of all of the website.

 Once your website setup is complete and you are ready to create content.

-WordPress offers you two option to create content.
+WordPress offers you two options to create content.
 You can create new content using a page or a post.
 This confuses lots of people, which one to use for what type of content creation.

 WordPress started as a blogging platform and in early days WordPress only has the option to add posts.
 Each new post appears on top of the last post in chronological order.

-WordPress has grown to a complete content management system and now offers the option of adding pages to your traditional WordPress blog as well.
+It has grown to a complete content management system and now offers the option of adding pages to your traditional WordPress blog as well.